badu/wg-cc/ReadMe.md

 The following environment variables allows customization of the server:

-* `JWT_TOKEN_SECRET` - it is the key used to generate tokens.
-If not provided, we use random generated key.
+* `JWT_PRIVATE_KEY` - it is the private key used to generate tokens.
+If not provided, we use generated key.

 * `JWT_TOKEN_DURATION` - expiration of the tokens in hours.
 Default to 8 hours.

 * `JWT_SIGNING_METHOD` - default method used to sign tokens.
+Valid methods are RS384, RS512 and RS256.
+RS256 is default.

 * `ALLOWED_CORS_URL` - URLs of a possible frontend (SPA) application that would be allowed to use this server.